riddhiman-ghatak/hackathon_RG/README.md

 1. Iterate through each JSON file in the `Extracted_json_files` folder.

-2. Extract the invoice description using the 'bounds' attribute.
+2. Extract the invoice description using the **'Bounds'** attribute.

-3. Extract the text data from the JSON file and store it in a list.
+3. Extract the text data using **'Text'** attribute from the JSON file and store it in a list.

 4. Remove leading and trailing whitespace from the text data.